 The Copper Mountain mine is located about 20 km south of Princeton, British Columbia and 300 km east of the port of Vancouver.
 The Copper Mountain mineral claims cover approximately 18,000 acres and consist primarily of 135 crown grants, 176 mineral claims and 14 mining leases.
 The property is accessible by a combination of highways and paved roads and is close to the port of Vancouver that provides service for shipment of copper concentrates.

 The Copper Mountain mine is a conventional open pit, truck and shovel operation.
-The mine has a 40 ktpd plant that utilizes a conventional crushing, grinding and flotation circuit to produce copper concentrates with gold and silver credits.
-Plant throughput is expected to increase to 45 ktpd with the installation of a third ball mill.
-With the plant expansion, average annual production is expected to increase to 120 million pounds of copper equivalent and reduce C1 cash costs to US$1.19 per pound of copper (first ten years of a 21 year mine life).
+The mine has a 45 ktpd plant that utilizes a conventional crushing, grinding and flotation circuit to produce copper concentrates with gold and silver credits.
+A second mill expansion to 65ktpd is also planned, which is expected to further increase average annual production to 139 million pounds of copper equivalent and reduce C1 cash costs to US$1.19 per pound of copper (first ten years of a 21 year mine life).
 The 65 ktpd mill expansion, including the integration of New Ingerbelle, brings Copper Mountain Mine’s after-tax NPV at an 8% discount to US$1.0 billion.
 (Per the November 2020 Technical Report).

 |Ownership||75% Copper Mountain Mining Corporation|